What should I do with leftover paint?

 The Paint Exchange strains, batches, processes and repackages high quality, beautifully colored 'reColor' paints.

-The Paint Exchange has helped our Member Towns divert 3,000 gallons of good paint from the incinerator in 2016, saving them thousands in disposal costs.
+The Paint Exchange has helped our Member Towns divert 4,000 gallons of good paint from the incinerator through 2017, saving them thousands in disposal costs.